LHRIC-Electronics/LHRIC-NewMemberAssessment/README.md

       1. Status Code: 400
       2. {err: error} <- *hint* use a try-catch block

-**The APIs MUST be written using NodeJS, as it is the core technology of our backend.**
+**The API MUST be written using NodeJS, as it is the core technology of our backend.**

 ### Database